quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 The Greek letter $\psi$, pronounced "sigh", is a symbolic representation of the state.
 The $\ket{}$ symbol is written, not spoken.
 When you refer to the qubit, you can voice, "I have a qubit in the state psi,” or write, “I have a qubit in the state  $\ket{\psi}$," after having defined $\ket{\psi}$ in an equation.

 Notice that $\psi$ isn't the only thing tucked within a ket.
 You have $\ket{0}$ and $\ket{1}$ in the equation as well, which are the 0 and 1 states.
-These are called the *basis states* of the qubits, that is, the possible states a qubit can reduce to after measurement, just as a Whiskertese marble can reduce to a red or a blue.
+These are called the *basis states* of the qubits; that is, the possible states a qubit can reduce to after measurement, just as a Whiskertese marble can reduce to a red or a blue.
 Since a qubit has *two* basis states, a qubit is a two-level system.

 The plus sign indicates a combination, or a superposition.
 The parameters $\alpha_{0}$ and $\alpha_{1}$ are called *amplitudes*, and let us know how likely it is the qubit will be in the state $\ket{0}$ or $\ket{1}$ after measurement, where $\alpha$ is the Greek letter, alpha.
 The subscript of the symbol $\alpha$ is a label to indicate to which basis state it corresponds.